Early Treatment is Best to Relieve Hemorrhoid Symptoms

-Hemorrhoids are a problem not many people want to talk about.
-In fact, some may even avoid seeking professional help because of embarrassment.
+Hemorrhoids are a problem not many want to discuss.
+Some may even avoid seeking professional help because of embarrassment.
 Learn about the treatments.

-Hemorrhoids are swollen blood vessels inside the rectum or around the anus that become irritated by diarrhea or constipation, straining, pregnancy and delivery, age and family history.
-They can be internal (inside the rectum) or external (protruding outside the anus) and are graded from 1 to 4 depending on the severity.
+Hemorrhoids are swollen blood vessels inside the rectum or around the anus that become irritated by diarrhea or constipation, straining, pregnancy and delivery, age, and family history.
+They can be internal (inside the rectum) or external (protruding outside the anus).
 Common symptoms include pain after a bowel movement, itching, burning, bleeding, and even a palpable lump.
-It's the severity of these symptoms that helps determine the best treatment.
+The severity of these symptoms helps determine the best treatment.

 For patients with minor symptoms, treatment may not be necessary.
 If hemorrhoid symptoms are mild, it's a problem that can be managed with simple dietary and lifestyle changes or with over-the-counter medications.